 - Encourage the use of evidence by key audiences

-- Promote equity in post-disaster human services delivery
+- Promote appropriate human services delivery in post-disaster situations

-Next, they engaged key audiences to deepen understanding of disaster displacement and advance equity in disaster human services delivery.
+Next, they engaged key audiences to deepen understanding of disaster displacement in disaster human services delivery.
 After reviewing and synthesizing research on disaster displacement and post-disaster human services, OPRE, OHSEPR, and the project team encouraged practitioners, policymakers, researchers, and the public to apply the evidence in their work.

 Human Services and Disaster Displacement